DBD-research-group/BirdSet/README.md

 <a href="https://hydra.cc/"><img alt="Config: Hydra" src="https://img.shields.io/badge/Config-Hydra-89b8cd"></a>
 [![arXiv paper](https://img.shields.io/badge/arXiv-1234.56789-b31b1b.svg)](https://arxiv.org/abs/2403.10380)

 Deep learning models have emerged as a powerful tool in avian bioacoustics to assess environmental health.
 To maximize the potential of cost-effective and minimal-invasive passive acoustic monitoring (PAM), models must analyze bird vocalizations across a wide range of species and environmental conditions.
 However, data fragmentation challenges a evaluation of generalization performance.
-Therefore, we introduce the $\texttt{BirdSet}$ dataset, comprising approximately 520,000 global bird recordings for training and over 400 hours PAM recordings for testing.
+Therefore, we introduce the $\texttt{BirdSet}$ dataset, comprising approximately 520,000 global bird recordings for training and over 400 hours PAM recordings for testing in a multi-label classification setting.

 Our datasets are shared via Hugging Face 🤗 Datasets in our [BirdSet repository](https://huggingface.co/datasets/DBD-research-group/BirdSet).
 Our accompanying code package includes modules for further data preparation, model training, and evaluation.